mthcht/awesome-lists/Lists/critical_users_list.md

 - Network Segmentation: Consider isolating these users' systems in a separate network zone to limit potential lateral movement of an attacker within the network (could be complicated to implement)
 - VPN Usage: Enforce the use of the enterprise VPN whenever they are accessing the organization's systems (should be applied for all the users)
 - Threat Hunting sessions: Schedule Threat Hunting sessions targeting these users activities (should be complementary to the detection rules recommanded earlier)
+- Secure Backup: Ensure regular secure backups of these users' data to mitigate the risk of data loss in the event of a device compromise.
+- Restricted Use of Removable Media: Limit the use of removable media, such as USB drives, on these users' devices, as these can be a source of malware or data exfiltration (should be applied on most of the users of your company)
+- Priorize the deployment of an EDR solution on these users devices.